-Learn where to go, what to take, and how to stay safe and take care of your pets.
+Learn where to go, what to take and how to stay safe.

 Be aware of changing conditions

-Flash flooding can happen anywhere during heavy rainfall.
+Disaster situations can escalate quickly.
 Make sure you follow the instructions of emergency services.

-The Hazards Near Me app provides local emergency warnings and and advice.
+- The Hazards Near Me app provides local emergency warnings and advice for bushfires, floods and tsunamis.

 Leave the area immediately if it's safe to do so.
 Conditions can change quickly.
-Roads can be closed or cut off by floodwaters unexpectedly.
+Roads can be closed or blocked by hazards like floodwaters, fallen trees and powerlines.

 Check road conditions